 a) Shows significant distortion, broken pane top right, 2nd panel from base and daylight visible.
+Restoration required.

-a) Has a broken pane at the bottom of the light and stone missing from the rebate at the base of the right hand jamb.
+- 3 - a) Has a broken pane at the bottom of the light and stone missing from the rebate at the base of the right hand jamb.
+Shows some movement but not excessive.